Pospelove/docker-alpine-clang/README.md

 # Alpine with Clang

 This Image is build for CI.
-It installs alpine Linux, clang, bash and git.
+It installs alpine Linux, autotools, clang, bash and git.